English Civil War: Geography

 Each side had a geographical stronghold, such that minority elements were silenced or fled.
-The Royalist areas included the countryside, the shires, the cathedral city of Oxford, and the less economically developed areas of northern and western England.
-Parliament's strengths spanned the industrial centres, ports, and economically advanced regions of southern and eastern England, including the remaining cathedral cities (except York, Chester, Worcester).
-Lacey Baldwin Smith says, "the words populous, rich, and rebellious seemed to go hand in hand".
+The Royalist areas included the countryside, the Shires, the cathedral cities of York, Chester, Worcester and Oxford, and the less economically developed areas of northern and western England and Wales.
+Parliament's strengths spanned the industrial centres, ports, and economically advanced regions of southern and eastern England, including the remaining cathedral cities.
+Historian Lacey Baldwin Smith wrote: "the words populous, rich, and rebellious seemed to go hand in hand".

 Strategy and tactics

 Many officers and veteran soldiers had fought in European wars, notably the Eighty Years' War between the Spanish and the Dutch, which began in 1568, as well as earlier phases of the Thirty Years' War which began in 1618 and concluded in 1648.

 The war was of unprecedented scale for the English.
 During the campaign seasons, 120,000 to 150,000 soldiers would be in the field, a higher proportion of the population than were fighting in Germany in the Thirty Years' War.

 The main battle tactic came to be known as pike and shot infantry.
 The two sides would line up opposite one another, with infantry brigades of musketeers in the centre.
 These carried matchlock muskets, an inaccurate weapon which nevertheless could be lethal at a range of up to 300 yards.
 Musketeers would assemble three rows deep, the first kneeling, second crouching, and third standing.
 At times, troops divided into two groups, allowing one to reload while the other fired.
 Among the musketeers were pike men, carrying pikes of 12 ft to 18 ft long, whose main purpose was to protect the musketeers from cavalry charges.
 Positioned on each side of the infantry were cavalry, with a right wing led by the lieutenant-general and left by the commissary general.
 Its main aim was to rout the opponents' cavalry, then turn and overpower their infantry.

 The Royalist cavaliers' skill and speed on horseback led to many early victories.
 Prince Rupert, commanding the king's cavalry, used a tactic learned while fighting in the Dutch army, where cavalry would charge at full speed into the opponent's infantry, firing their pistols just before impact.

 However, with Oliver Cromwell and the introduction of the more disciplined New Model Army, a group of disciplined pike men would stand its ground, which could have a devastating effect.
 The Royalist cavalry had a tendency to chase down individual targets after the initial charge, leaving their forces scattered and tired, whereas Cromwell's cavalry was slower but better disciplined.
 Trained to operate as a single unit, it went on to win many decisive victories.